TL;DR

 For the leaders who build, innovate, and employ, the question is no longer if burnout will strike, but when and how much it will cost.
 The solution lies not in working harder, but in building a robust shield of personal and financial resilience.
 This is where strategic health investments, like Private Medical Insurance (PMI) and Limited Company Income Protection (LCIIP), transition from a 'nice-to-have' perk to an essential tool for survival and success.

-The World Health Organization (WHO) officially recognises burnout as an "occupational phenomenon," not a medical condition in itself, but a key factor influencing health.
+The World Health Organisation (WHO) officially recognises burnout as an "occupational phenomenon," not a medical condition in itself, but a key factor influencing health.
 It's the result of chronic workplace stress that has not been successfully managed.

 Burnout is defined by three distinct dimensions: